Ekta3075/Online-Retail-Store-Sales-Analysis/README.md

 📊 Online Retail Store Sales Analysis

-📌 Project Overview
+📌 Project Overview:-

 This Power BI project provides a data-driven analysis of an online retail store's sales performance.
 The dashboard offers insights into customer purchasing behavior, revenue distribution, and sales trends.

-📊 Features
+📊 Features:-

 ● Sales by Country: World map visualization of sales distribution.